The Edge of Democracy: Synopsis

-A cautionary tale for these times of democracy in crisis, the personal and political fuse in The Edge of Democracy to explore one of the most dramatic periods in Brazilian history.
+A cautionary tale of a democracy in crisis, the personal and political fuse in The Edge of Democracy explores one of the most dramatic periods in Brazilian history.

-Combining unprecedented access to Presidents Lula da Silva and Dilma Rousseff with accounts of her own family's complex political and industrial past, filmmaker Petra Costa witnesses their rise and fall and the tragically polarized nation that remains.
+Combining unprecedented access to Brazilian President Lula da Silva and former President Dilma Rousseff with accounts of her own family's complex political and industrial past, filmmaker Petra Costa witnesses and chronicles their rise and fall and the deeply polarized nation that remains.

 Background

 The Edge of Democracy is a Brazilian documentary directed by Oscar-nominee Petra Costa.
 The film was nominated by the Academy of Motion Picture Arts and Sciences (AMPAS) in 2020 in the category of Best Documentary, and it won a Peabody and Platino Award for the same category in the same year.

 Although the film focuses on events in the South American country, it reflects a global phenomenon of polarization, political violence, naturalization of hate speech, and the rise of fascism to power.
-That was the reason why critic Anthony Scott, who included the documentary in The New York Times' top ten films of 2019 alongside such acclaimed works as Martin Scorsese's The Irishman and Bong Joon Ho's Parasite, said Costa's work was "the scariest movie of the year".
+That was the reason why critic Anthony Scott, who included the documentary in The New York Times top ten films of 2019 alongside such acclaimed works as Martin Scorsese's The Irishman and Bong Joon-ho's Parasite, said Costa's work was "the scariest movie of the year".